Quotients, pure existential completions and arithmetic universes: A new description of Joyal's arithmetic universes

-Then, observe that the fibres of the pure existential completion $\doctrine{\mS_{\mathsf{Nat}}}{\sR^{\exists}}$ of the elementary doctrine $\doctrine{\mS_{\mathsf{Nat}}}{\sR}$ are exactly the \emph{recursively enumerable predicate} because, by Theorem~\ref{theorem caract. gen. pure existential completion}, every element of $\sR^{\exists}(\mathsf{Nat})$ can be written as a pure existential quantifier of a primitive recursive predicate.
-This provides exactly the recursive enumerable predicates since it is known that every r.e. predicate can be proved to be presented as a pure existential quantifier of a primitive recursively enumerable predicate, for example, from \cite[Thm II.1.8, Thm.
-I.3.3, Ex I.2.8]{Soare78}. \end{proof} \begin{remark} Notice that the previous result suggests that we can define the notion of {\it recursive enumerable predicates relative to an arbitrary Skolem theory $\mS$} as the objects of the pure existential completion $\doctrine{\mS}{\sR^{\exists}}$ of the doctrine $\doctrine{\mS}{\sR}$ of $\mS$-\emph{primitive recursive predicates}. \end{remark}
+Then, observe that the fibres of the pure existential completion $\doctrine{(\mS_{in}^{\set})}{\mathsf{R}_{\mS_{in}^{\set}}^{\exists}}$ of the elementary doctrine $\doctrine{(\mS_{in}^{\set})}{\mathsf{R}_{\mS_{in}^{\set}}}$ are exactly the \emph{recursively enumerable predicate} because, by Theorem~\ref{theorem caract. gen. pure existential completion}, every element of $\mathsf{R}_{\mS_{in}^{\set}}^{\exists}(\mathsf{Nat})$ can be written as an existential quantifier of a primitive recursive predicate, and it is well-known that every recursively enumerable predicate can be proved to be presented as an existential quantifier of a primitive recursively enumerable predicate, for example, from \cite[Thm.
+II.1.8, Thm.
+I.3.3, Ex I.2.8]{Soare78}. \end{proof}

-Finally, a last relevant example of doctrines arising as pure existential completions is that of the so-called G\"odel hyperdoctrines presented in \cite{trotta23TCS}, arising in context of Dialectica interpretation.
-The original observation, for the more general case of fibrations, that a Dialectica fibration can be obtained combining the simple product and simple coproduct completions (i.e. the pure universal and pure existential completions in the case of doctrines) is due to Hofstra~\cite{hofstra2011}.

-Therefore, by Corollary~\ref{cor_ex_comp_main_2}, we have that also every exact completion of a G\"odel hyperdoctrine is an instance of the $\ex/\lex$-completion a category of predicates: